I stared up the long drive in complete disbelief.

 “Thank you.”
-Alice said smiling and somehow still keeping it all together but as soon as Bates closed the door behind her she couldn’t hold the squeal in anymore.
+I said smiling and yet somehow still keeping it all together but as soon as Bates closed the door behind me I couldn’t hold the squeal in anymore.

-This was hers.
+This was mine.
 All of this.
-She ran round the room looking at little bits that caught her interest.
+I ran round the room looking at little bits that caught my interest.
 The golden clock on the mantelpiece.
 The silk wallpaper that looked as though it was hand painted.
-She ran her hand over the ridiculously plush rug that covered most of the marble floor and made it feel like she was floating rather than standing.
+I ran my hand over the ridiculously plush rug that covered most of the marble floor and made it feel like I was floating rather than standing.

-And then she looked out the window.
-The sun was still high up in the sky but from it’s trajectory it would set behind the forest and give the room a beautiful display every evening.
-She stared down at the lawn and the forest, wondering how much of this land was hers.
-Not that it mattered how much because finally she had something, after so many years of having nothing, of being nothing, of feeling like she barely even existed, now she finally felt like she belonged.
+I stared down at the lawn wondering how much of this sprawling land before me was mine.
+Not that it mattered how much, because finally I had something, after so many years of having nothing, of being nothing, of feeling like I barely even existed, now I finally felt like I belonged.